-We all know that designer or copywriter who ignored the ‘red light’ signal until they drained themselves and crashed.
-Either their work quality drops off or they start drawing blanks in client meetings.
-It takes a long time to recharge and recover from that, if they ever do.
+We all know a colleague who ignored the ‘red light’ signal until they drained themselves and crashed.
+If this happens, either your work quality will drop off or you'll start drawing blanks in client meetings.
+It takes a long time to recharge and recover from that.

-Creatives need to act like sponges, they need to soak up what’s around them all the time.
+Creatives need to act like sponges.
+They need to soak up what’s around them all the time.
 You never know what will be useful.
 Now, this isn’t a moan about there being less time to get work done.
-In fact, I think many talented creatives thrive in fast-paced, high-pressure environments.
+In fact, many talented creatives thrive in fast-paced, high-pressure environments.
 But when you’re taking projects from brief to roll-out as quickly as we do, it’s important to understand how your creative process works.

 So, in the interest of self-preservation and sanity I’ve learned to identify the ‘trigger points’ that spark creativity in myself.
 Some of what works for me may either be obvious or counter-productive to other people, but the point is being able to turn creativity into a process allows me to be more effective and efficient at work, without unnecessarily exhausting myself.

-- Go big – I never think about ‘the project’ when I start working on an idea.
-I go straight for the most wild ideas with no regard for cost or practicality and then work back from there.
-Once you’ve explored crazy, then daring ideas seem much more realistic.
+I never think about ‘the project’ when I start working on an idea.
+I go straight for the wildest ideas with no regard for cost or practicality and then work back from there.
+Once you’ve explored the outrageously crazy ideas, then daring ideas seem much more realistic.

-- Zone out – My best ideas come when I’m not really thinking about the idea itself and I’m left to my own devices.
+My best ideas come when I’m not really thinking about the idea itself and I’m left to my own devices.
 It can be a tough ask when you’re in the middle of a meeting and everyone’s staring at you, but letting your mind wander can really help.
-There’s evidence that being tired can help creative problem solving as your inhibitions are down.
+There’s evidence that being tired can help creative problem solving too, as your inhibitions are down.

-- Bring on the wall – Like bouncing ideas off someone, putting your thoughts onto a wall lets you stand back and examine what works together and what doesn’t.
-Elements which don’t fit can either be tweaked or removed altogether.
+Like bouncing ideas off someone, putting your thoughts onto a wall lets you stand back and examine what works together and what doesn’t.
+Elements that don’t fit can either be tweaked or removed altogether.
 It’s becoming a designer cliché to stick design work up on the wall and scratch your chin, but it really does work.
 Just don’t photograph it happening.

-- Restrict yourself – I like to know what the boundaries are.
+I like to know what the boundaries are.
 “What can’t we do?” is one of the first things I’ll ask.
-A restriction gives you a framework to work within and, occasionally a barrier to break down.
+A restriction gives you a framework to work within and, occasionally, a barrier to break down.

-- Ask questions – It might sound silly but I interview myself about my ideas.
+It might sound silly but I interview myself about my ideas.
 I have a list of around 50 questions ranging from “How does this meet the client’s needs?” to “Have I seen this done before?”
-I don’t just mull these over in my head either.
+I don’t just mull these over in my head, either.
 I write down answers to each question.
 If there’s an answer I don’t like I go back to the concept and work on it.
 It’s a little Jekyll & Hyde but it really helps.